Copyright © 2013 Allesley Park Walled Garden.All rights reserved.

 To see our blog and comment please sign up to our website - it is FREE and it does not mean you have taken membership.
 You can join in on interesting gardening topics .
 Share experiences, joy & disappointment that goes with gardening.

-The June garden market will be held on Saturday 18 June.
+The July garden market will be held on Saturday 16 July Scarecrow Fun for kids and Making Herb Bags

 Go to events for more details